 A student is considered full-time if enrolled for 12 or more credit hours per quarter and part-time if enrolled for more than 6 credit hours per quarter.
 A student can register for a maximum of 16 credits per quarter.
-Students wishing to enroll for more than 16 credit hours must submit a Maximum Credit Waiver Form to the Director of Academic Affairs and Student Services/Chief Academic Officer.
+Students wishing to enroll for more than 16 credit hours must submit a Maximum Credit Waiver Form to the Chief Academic Officer.